ioanagornateanu/Opencart-project/README.md

 #### Risks:

+Project risks:
+-	stress conditions might impact the web application
+-	stability risks (crashes, disconnects, etc)
+Product risks:
 -	user data (products) might be impacted with update tests
--	stability risks (crashes, disconnects, etc)
 -	IE browser might have performance issues
--	versions of IE older than 1.5923e have security vulnerabilities (we could mention what vulnerabilities are)
+-	versions of IE older than 1.5923e have security vulnerabilities
 -	the web page pagination could be impacted when opened on mobile devices
--	stress conditions might impact the web application
 -	new browser might not be supported

   ### 2.2 Test analysis